-7 Print the image.
+Print the image.

-- Printing now begins. - To print other images, repeat the above procedures starting from step 5 after printing is finished. - When you are finished printing, turn the camera and printer off and disconnect the cable.
+- Press the <▲><▼> buttons to choose [Print], and then press the <(FINC) > button. - Printing now begins. - To print other images, repeat steps 5 6 after printing is finished. - When you are finished printing, turn the camera and printer off and disconnect the cable.

-For Canon-brand PictBridge-compatible printers (sold separately), see "Printers" (1163).
+For Canon-brand PictBridge-compatible printers (sold separately), see "Printers" (1180).